gwexploratoryaudits/brla_explore/B2Audits/README.md

 # brla_explore/B2Audits
-exploratory code related to ballot-by-ballot (B2) RLAs
+exploratory code related to ballot-by-ballot (B2) RLAs, both with and without replacement.

-We assume two candidates and no invalid votes.
+For our main code, we assume two candidates and no invalid votes.
+In scripts, we may use the tests for pairwise contests to determine the test for a multi-candidate contest as described in the [*BRAVO*](https://www.usenix.org/system/files/conference/evtwote12/evtwote12-final27.pdf) paper.

 Read the README for the parent directory, brla_explore, first.